QualiSystems/devguide_source/_orchestration/the-oob-orchestration.md

 To extend the default setup or teardown, create a copy of the scripts and upload them separately as Setup/Teardown scripts.
 Be sure not to remove any step in the setup workflow.
 However, you can add your own steps or change the order of execution.

+Make sure not to name your extended script 'setup' but give it a more specific name.
+There is a certain issue with the name 'setup' being a reserved name and causing some inconsistencies when used on a setup script.